First Semester Electives for New Students

 Students are advised to register for their required Science courses first (they take priority) and then schedule the elective around the required courses.

 The B.Sc.
 Academic Counselling Centre cannot help students register for an elective course that is full or restricted to students in certain programs or majors.
 Our office has no influence on non-science courses.
 If your preferred elective is full, please continue to monitor WebAdvsior regularly to see if a space becomes available.
 In the meantime, it would be wise to register for an alternate course.
 For information on course restrictions, please see the restriction section of our Course Selection Information page.
+Some restrictions are removed during the course selection period - click here for the updated list from the Registrar's Office.

 If you click on the course codes below, you will be to view the Course Description given in the Undergraduate Calendar (an important resource for all students).